List of teams that have overcome 3–0 series deficits: Key

 The team that won the first three games is on the right, while the team that won the second three is on the left.

 National Hockey League

 Successful comebacks

 In Stanley Cup Playoffs history, 211 teams faced a 3–0 deficit in a best-of-seven series.
 Of these teams, only four overcame the deficit (~2%).
-Only one overcame the deficit in the Stanley Cup Finals.
+Only one overcame the deficit in the Stanley Cup Final.
 Three comebacks were completed with game seven away, while the 1942 Toronto Maple Leafs completed the comeback on home ice.